Permutations of string such that no two vowels are adjacent

 Consider the above example string “permutation”:

-- First place all of the consonants at the alternate places like below:
+- First place all of the consonants in the alternate places like below:

 -- p -- r -- m -- t -- t -- n --

-- Then place the vowels at the remaining positions.
+- Then place the vowels in the remaining positions.
 We have 7 remaining positions and 5 vowels to fill these 7 places.

-Therefore, number of ways to fill vowels = .
+Therefore, the number of ways to fill vowels = .

 Total no. of ways = = 907200

-Suppose in a string number of vowels is vowelCount and the number of consonants is consonantCount.
+Suppose, in a string, the number of vowels is vowelCount and the number of consonants is consonantCount.